 North Dakota Angus Association holds Annual Meeting and Banquet

-A passion for all things Angus won’t keep this group from celebrating

-In a year where the concept of “normal” continues to be challenged, for one day it felt like the room fell back in time, where the current world’s affairs didn’t exist, at the North Dakota Angus Association’s 2020 Annual Meeting and Banquet, held Nov.
-14, at the Ramada in Bismarck.
+In a year where the concept of “normal” continues to be challenged, for one day it felt like the room fell back in time, where the current worlds affairs didn’t exist, at the North Dakota Angus Association’s 2020 Annual Meeting and Banquet, held November 14th, at the Ramada in Bismarck.
 The event, sponsored by Tri-State Livestock News, drew roughly 100 Angus enthusiasts who united to share what they’re most passionate about: their Angus families.

 Kicking off the day, the board held their annual budget meeting, followed by the general membership meeting.
 Elected for their second term were Sydney Caraballo, Wildrose, ND and Gregg Urlacher, Regent, ND and newly elected to the board was Pete Bauman, Strasburg, ND and Hunter Duckwitz, Belfield, ND.
 Much thanks was shared to off-going members of the board, Dallas Hoffmann, Wheatland, ND and Jory Hansen, Carrington, ND.
 Hansen was the board representative as a Junior Angus Advisor, so filling that role will be NDAA Board Member Paul Topp, Grace City, ND.